sschwarzer/racket-glossary/README.md

 I'd like to see this glossary end up in the Racket documentation, so eventually it needs to be converted to Racket's documentation language [Scribble](https://docs.racket-lang.org/scribble/).
-On the other hand, I think we should use a simpler format like Markdown for easier contributions until the content is good enough to be included in the Racket documentation.
+On the other hand, I think we maybe should use a simpler format like Markdown for easier contributions until the content is good enough to be included in the Racket documentation.

-Ideally, it would be great if there was a tool to convert Markdown to Scribble automatically.
-I haven't found one yet.
-The open source go-to tool for text format conversions is [Pandoc](https://pandoc.org/), but while it supports different Markdown dialects as input formats, it currently doesn't support Scribble as output format.
-However, it should be possible to write a [custom Pandoc writer](https://pandoc.org/custom-writers.html) to support Scribble as an output format.
-That's something for a different project though. ;-)
+Therefore, feel free to make contributions either in Markdown or Scribble, whatever you prefer.

 ## Contributions